DISCREET STD TESTING

 - Not having talked to your partner about their sexual past & their health prior to engaging in sexual activity with them

 - Not being up to date on applicable vaccinations such as HPV and hepatitis

 Visit the links below to learn more about STIs and STDs.
 If you believe you are experiencing any of the symptoms, please contact us today.

 - Genital Herpes

 - Pelvic Inflammatory Disease (PID)

-If you are worried you have contracted a STI, please contact Midwest Express Clinic immediately.
+If you are worried you have contracted an STI, please contact Midwest Express Clinic urgent care immediately.
 We are fully equipped and prepared to perform a confidential test for HIV, chlamydia, herpes, hepatitis, syphilis and other versions of VD.
-For such sensitive medical concerns such as STIs and STDs, it is vital that you do not have to wait or make an appointment.
-If you test positive, to be sure you can start treatment right away, it is important to get seen immediately.
-We will give you the quick and accurate results you deserve.
+For such sensitive medical concerns such as STIs and STDs, it is vital that you do not have to wait or make an appointment, making our walk-in clinic the perfect choice for testing and treatment.
+If you do test positive, it is important to get seen immediately to ensure you start treatment right away.
+We will provide you with the quick, discreet and accurate results you deserve.